microsoft/qsharp/katas/content/qubit/index.md

 The basic building block of a classical computer is the bit - a single memory cell that is either in state $0$ or in state $1$.
 Similarly, the basic building block of a quantum computer is the quantum bit, or **qubit**.
 Like the classical bit, a qubit can be in state $0$ or in state $1$.
 Unlike the classical bit, however, the qubit isn't limited to just those two states - it may also be in a combination, or **superposition** of those states.

-> A common misconception about quantum computing is that a qubit is always in one state or the other, we just don't know which one until we "measure" it.
+> A common misconception about quantum computing is that a qubit is always in state $1$ or state $0$, we just don't know which one until we "measure" it.
 That is not the case.
-A qubit in a superposition is in a state between the states $0$ and $1$.
-When a qubit is measured, it is forced entirely into one state or the other - in other words, measuring it actually changes its state.
+A qubit in a superposition is in a linear combination of the states 0 and 1.
+When a qubit is measured, it is forced to collapse into one state or the other - in other words, measuring a qubit is a drastic process that changes its initial state.

 ## Matrix Representation